Mema5/katacoda-scenarios/radamsa/step4_network.md

 Accept-Language: en-US,en;q=0.9,sv;q=0.8
 Cookie: client_id=0
 ```

-After having compiled the sever and created the `http` file, start the server and then try the radamsa command above.
+After running the command you can open `terminal window 1` to see the request you sent to the server.

+In most cases we want try many different request to the server to find bugs, we can tell radamsa to run an infinite amount of times by using `-n inf`
+`radamsa -o 127.0.0.1:8080 -n inf http`{{execute T2}} We can now fuzz for however long we want.
 You will probably find an exception quite soon after starting running the radamsa command.
 Both the server and the radamsa script can be stopped with <kbd>Ctrl</kbd> + <kbd>C</kbd>.